IP Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about IP Group plc

-IP Group plc operates in the financial sector, focusing on the development of intellectual property-based businesses.
-The company primarily engages in the commercialization of innovations and technologies, providing capital and expertise to help transform ideas into successful enterprises.
+IP Group plc is a company operating in the financial sector, primarily focused on investing in and developing intellectual property-based businesses.
+The company is listed on the London Stock Exchange and engages in activities that support the commercialization of innovative technologies and ideas.